lenderpanel

 Recently asked questions about conveyancing in Heysham

-I have a renovated Georgian property in Heysham.
-Conveyancing practitioner acted for me and Godiva Mortgages Ltd. I happened to do a free search for it on the Land Registry database and I saw two entries: one for freehold, the second leasehold under the matching property.
-Is it worth asking Godiva Mortgages Ltd to clarify?
+Me and my brother have a semi-detached Georgian property in Heysham.
+Conveyancing solicitor represented me and Birmingham Midshires.
+I happened to do a free search for it on the Land Registry database and there are two entries: one for freehold, another for leasehold with the matching property.
+I'd like to know for sure, how can I find out??

-You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
+You should read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Heysham and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with mortgage companies.
-You can also question the situation with the conveyancing practitioner who conducted the conveyancing.
+It is not completely unheard of in Heysham and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with buyers.
+You can also check the situation with the conveyancing lawyer who conducted the conveyancing.

 Last updated